ibexa/documentation-developer/docs/personalization/integrate_recommendation_service.md

 - the time that must pass before emails start being sent
 - content types and attributes that are included in a response
-- a number of repetitionsEmail triggers are then processed on the Personalization server and responses are delivered to a dedicated endpoint.
+- a number of repetitions

+Email triggers are then processed on the Personalization server and responses are delivered to a dedicated endpoint.

 To let your visitors receive emails with recommendations: